Zinrelo/slate/source/index.html.md

   "success":true
 }
 ```
-This will block the user from the loyalty program.
+Blocks the user from the loyalty program.

 **HTTP Request**